 What Is a Debt Consolidation Loan?

 It’s a loan that you take out in order to pay off numerous other small, typically high-interest loans, such as credit card balances, payday loans, or outstanding utilities.
-You can apply for one through your bank or credit union, and they tend to offer the best rates.
+You can apply for one through your bank or credit union New York, as they tend to offer the best rates.
 They may also be available from second-tier lenders, but at higher interest rates, so beware.

 What Are the Advantages?